Dhamsleroy/Test-Stage1/README.md

 Hello world, this is my profile

-A driven Data Analyst with a strong foundation in quantitative analysis and data presentation Part of my job function included:
+I'm a driven Data Analyst with a strong foundation in quantitative analysis and data presentation Part of my job function included:

 Implementing financial principle